+Repairs to SIC properties are being carried out at the moment, but being prioritised.
 The safety of our tenants and employees remains our priority.
-We have developed Health and Safety risk assessments for any work to be carried out in tenants’ homes.
+We have developed Health and Safety risk assessments for any work to be carried out in tenants’ homes with screening questions being asked prior to any work commencing.
 As always, we would ask for co-operation to allow us to work safely.
 We would also thank tenants for their patience and understanding at this very difficult and challenging time.

 Allocations are being made at the moment, in line with Scottish Government guidance.

-Due to Covid-19 the above are currently suspended.
+Due to Covid-19 mutual exchanges are currently suspended.